 Every landing, takeoff, or touch-and-go procedure conducted at an airport is counted as one operation.
 They are separated into three main categories-commercial service, general aviation, and military operations.
 These operations are then classified as either itinerant or local.
-In general, local operations are flights that originate and terminate at the same airport while itinerant operations are flights that originate and terminate at different airports.
-Each type of operation is forecasted separately in order to account for the different national or local trends and socioeconomic factors that are expected to affect each category.
+In general, local operations are flights that originate and terminate at the same airport while itinerant operations are flights that originate and terminate at the same airport while itinerant operated in order to account for the different national or local trends and socioeconomic factors that are expected to affect each category.